 The minimum coverage also excludes coverage for damage to your car, and full coverage is required if you want coverage for your vehicle.
 Your lender may need full coverage insurance if you have a loan or lease.

-How to get cheapest auto insurance in New Jersey
+How to get the cheapest auto insurance in New Jersey

 There are various ways to get affordable vehicle insurance in New Jersey but remember that your rate is based on factors such as automobile type, age, and driving history.